The Best Checking Accounts in Michigan for 2024

 Look for accounts with no monthly fees.
 At a minimum, choose an account with fees that are easy to avoid.
 Also, look at other common fees like ATM and overdraft fees.

-If you use cash on a daily basis, you’ll want to choose a bank that has a strong branch of ATMs and branches.
+If you use cash daily, you’ll want to choose a bank that has a strong branch of ATMs and branches.
 People who make most of their purchases with debit or credit cards needn’t worry about easy access to cash.

 Keep in mind that some banks refund other banks’ ATM fees, making it easy to use any ATM you find.